 Karate Classes In Nunhead

-Searching for a karate teacher or karate classes in Nunhead ?
+Looking for a karate instructor or karate instructional classes in Nunhead ?

 Why It’s great To Practice Karate

-Providing Karate classes in Nunhead intended for individuals from all areas of life both men and women.
-We provide you with lessons for people from beginner level right through to seasoned Karate practitioners.
-Our Karate students can be male or female, old or young, we’re able to help individuals from all avenues of life, regardless of their sex or age.
+Providing Karate classes in Nunhead designed for individuals from all walks of life both male and female.
+Our company offers lessons for people from beginner level right through to seasoned Karate enthusiasts.
+Our Karate students could be male or female, old or young, we can work with individuals from all walks of life, regardless of their sex or age group.

 Karate practice (Nunhead ) – Our Karate Classes in Nunhead

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Nunhead .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.